sagemath/trac_to_gh/Issue 9673.md

 # Issue 9673: Referring to flag for doc-testing only changed files

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9673

 Original creator: jsrn